telefonicaid/fiware-cygnus/flume/README.md

 Each datastore, we can find two options:

 * Fixed 6-field lines: `recvTimeTs`, `recvTime`, `attrName`, `attrType`, `attrValue` and `attrMd`.
 Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
-Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in JSON (if the attribute hasn't metadata, `null` is inserted).
+Regarding `attrMd`, it contains a string serialization of the metadata array for the attribute in JSON (if the attribute hasn't metadata, `null` is inserted).
 * Two columns per each entity's attribute (one for the value and other for the metadata), plus an additional field about the reception time of the data (`recvTime`).
 Regarding this kind of persistence, the notifications must ensure a value per each attribute is notified.

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.

-Thus, by receiving a notification like the one above, and being the persistence mode 'row', the resource `room1-Room` (it is created if not existing) will containt the following row in its datastore:
+Thus, by receiving a notification like the one above, and being the persistence mode `row`, the resource `room1-Room` (it is created if not existing) will containt the following row in its datastore:

     | _id | recvTimeTs   | recvTime            | attrName    | attrType   | attrValue | attrMd                                              |
     |-----|--------------|---------------------|-----.-------|------------|-----------|-----------------------------------------------------|